|

 Many books and other studies address the

-issues that are central to the Civic Tourism project.
-What follows
+issues that are central to Civic Tourism.
+What follows is an annotated,

-is an annotated, alphabetical list of some of the most recent works
+alphabetical list of some of the most recent works on this topic.

-The Ecology of Place: Planning for Environment, Economy, and Community.
+Kristy Manning.
+The Ecology of Place: Planning for Environment,

-is one of the most perceptive and knowledgeable scholars writing
+(265 pp.).
+Beatley is one of the most perceptive and knowledgeable

 Boniface, Priscilla.